 Stevie Holland is an American jazz vocalist, writer and lyricist.
-She has headlined at major concert halls, jazz clubs and cabaret rooms, in addition to performing in theater, amassing an unusually eclectic fan base along the way.
+She has headlined at major concert halls, jazz clubs and cabaret rooms, in addition to performing in theater, amassing an eclectic fan base along the way.
 A dynamic performer and internationally acclaimed song stylist, she continues to chart her own path as a completely original artist.

 She created the one-woman musical LOVE, LINDA: The Life of Mrs. Cole Porter with award-winning composer Gary William Friedman.
 LOVE, LINDA enjoyed a successful Off-Broadway Premiere at the York Theatre 2013-2014 and returned to the Triad Theater for a special limited engagement in October 2018.
-Holland starred in both productions, with direction by TONY-Winner Richard Maltby, Jr. LOVE, LINDA is available for worldwide licensing through Concord Theatricals/Tams-Witmark.
+Holland starred in both productions, with direction by TONY-Winner Richard Maltby, Jr.

-Her recent CD Life Goes On, is a collection of original songs, standards, and Stevie’s trademark picks of lesser-known gems from the pop world and American Songbook.
-She’s joined by a stellar jazz trio with pianist Randy Ingram at the helm, Nicholas Payton on trumpet, and a string quartet on some selections.
+Her last CD Life Goes On, is a collection of original songs, standards, and Stevie’s trademark picks of lesser-known gems from the pop world and American Songbook.
+She’s joined by a stellar jazz trio with pianist Randy Ingram at the helm, Nicholas Payton on trumpet, and a string quartet on several selections.
 Arrangements are by Gary William Friedman, and Grammy-winning producer Todd Barkan joins Holland, once again.

 The youngest of seven children, Stevie grew up in a music-filled, Norwegian-Italian household in Westchester County, New York, and studied drama at New York University.
-Her father was a tenor sax-playing commercial artist and avid jazz record collector, and her mother was a church soloist who performed in recitals and operas.
+Her father was a tenor sax-playing commercial artist and avid jazz record collector and her mother was a church soloist who performed in recitals and operas.
 (Her Uncle, Mike Olivieri was a bandleader and pianist who served as Fred Astaire’s Music Director in the USO).

 After establishing herself as a performer and lyricist in New York, she forged a steady songwriting collaboration with composer Gary William Friedman; the relationship developed to yet another level, when they married.